condensed-io/html5-responsive-wordpress-shell/readme.markdown

 HTML5 Wordpress Shell
 ---------------------

-NEW: SASS version in branches
+NEW: if you use SASS switch to the SASS branch, easy as that

 This *Shell* theme can freely be used to rapidly develop websites using clean HTML5 that generates a well thought out document outline.